 I am on the Remain in the Army CTP career track.
 What CER options are available to me?

-In what type of internships may I participate?
+What type of internships may I participate in?

 If I’m going to Remain-in-the-Army and Return-to-Duty, why am I required to participate in any of these options?